Nazrin: An Atomic Neural Proof Automation Tactic in Lean 4: Introduction

-A natural MATP approach is to train an agent on human-written proofs.
+A natural approach is to train an agent on human-written proofs.
 However, this approach has several drawbacks.
 First of all, Lean has an unbounded space of tactics that can be used to prove the same thing in many different ways, and existing proofs use arbitrary collections of these tactics.
 This leads to a noisy data set, where it is unclear whether the choice of the next tactic is because it's the obvious right thing to do, or because that's what the author happened to prefer.
 We would expect this to confuse or slow down training.
 Second, the final version of a proof written by a human typically emphasizes conciseness and ease of checking, and does not provide much insight about how to \textit{find} a proof.
-Third, expressions in Lean contain arbitrary names that are immaterial to the mathematical argument, also creating noise in the training set: only the relations between symbols are important.
+Third, expressions in Lean contain type-theoretically immaterial information to the mathematical argument which could be elided without modifying the validity of a proof.

+In this paper, we introduce a novel proof search approach which addresses these drawbacks.
+We have five main contributions: \begin{enumerate} \item \textbf{Atomic Tactics}: We introduce a small set of simple tactics with a bounded parameter space, which can be used to incrementally construct a proof expression in Lean.
+This provides a small, finite action space for theorem proving agents, reducing the number of choices that have to be made at each step of proof search.